Chapter 3 - Model Evaluation

 You will be using the UK AISI’s Inspect-AI library to test and run different evaluation methods, and to help to visualise the results of our evaluations across models and contexts.

-Building and evaluating LLM Agents
+Building and Evaluating LLM Agents